MonteShaffer/rml-bomo/06-addendum.md

 v.
 20: the teachers of the MISNE will be no longer be ignored as they wander away with their teachings

+#### Walls
+Nephi climbs a wall to sneak into the city at night.
+Where is Laban?
+There are several gates, there are timekeepers (waterclocks) with calls of the night.
+How does he dispose of the body?
+Does he throw it into the garbage/trash associated with the temple where the dogs feed on the parts not burned to ash, but discarded in a disregarding way?

+Samuel the Lamanite climbs walls and has arrows shot at him.
+An honor I imagine, maybe a reference to Nephi?

+Teancum with his copper javelin climbs a wall and kills a man where he sleeps.
+Did Nephi find him sleeping?
+Why would Teancum not behead the enemy like Nephi?
+Was Nephi near where the Messiah Death Event may occur in the temple?

+Ancient Americans may have had a bravery tactic of "counting coup" where they would scalp but not kill a man to show bravery.
+To make the enemy bald and hairless.

+Outside the walls, the brothers waited in the catacombs.
+Where the poor live and hide (a cave?).
+When the brothers were beating on Nephi, was it an angel in the flesh (a Joseph Smith angel) that rescued Nephi or an angel from the spirit (celestial light angel)?

+Samuel => Lemuel, what is the "el" ending for Yahwists?
+How does the Egyptian language NOT have the "l" sound like lion?